ChainLaunch

 • Ongoing vulnerability management ($5,000 - $20,000/month)

-What Project Managers Really Need to Know
+What Should Project Managers Know Before Starting?

 Before you present blockchain to your leadership or board, understand these realities: